 Why Life Care is the most comprehensive contract

 The key point of Life Care is, it’s truly care for life.
 You live independently, knowing all the what-ifs of future care are planned for, and partially paid for, through your entrance fee.
 You know that if you do move into assisted living, skilled nursing care or memory care, your monthly service fee may increase only slightly, or may not increase at all.
 You also know that if you or your spouse needs care, one can move into the continuum of care while the other remains comfortably in independent living.

 Life Care at Ventana

 At Ventana, the Life Care benefit covers the cost of your independent lifestyle — your residence, access to services, amenities and activities, and everything the community has to offer you.
 And life at Ventana includes an array of remarkable Member perks, including a superb culinary experience; VentanaFIT senior wellness program; weekly, biweekly and monthly events and happenings; and the absolute freedom to pursue the lifestyle that fits you best.
 If you do need higher levels of care, at Ventana you can be confident you’ll have access to assisted living, short-term rehabilitation, long-term skilled nursing care and memory care, all at predictable below-market costs for the rest of your life.
-Learn why Ventana’s Executive Director Rick Pruett encourages older adults to choose Life Care.
-Once you hear his five reasons, you may like to talk more about how you can become a Member at Ventana.
 Our sales counselors are available to help you do just that, learn how to become a Member at Ventana today.